aqil18/workout-tracker/README.md

 - As a user, I want to be able to edit a workout in the collection and add or delete exercises.
 - As a user, I want to be able to rate workouts in the collection.

+### Attributions
+- The UI in this application draws inspiration from how the TellerApp given to us built its UI.